Capital Concepts International

 Weidmann Holding AG www.weidmann.com

-UZH Foundation (Foundation of the University of Zurich) www.uzhfoundation.ch
+Member of the UZH Foundation Board (Foundation of the University of Zurich) www.uzhfoundation.ch

 References